MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ## E-Stop Disassembly

 To install your E-stop you must first disassemble it.
-Most E-stops split in two by spinning the button side whilst keeping the body in place.
-To reassemble it, perform the aforementioned steps backwards.
+Most E-stops split in two by spinning the button while keeping the body in place.
+To reassemble it, perform the aforementioned steps backward.

 ![Disassemble e-stop](../img/assemble_electronics/assemble_electronics_step_6.png){: .shadow}

 ---

 Install the E-Stop into the front of the electronics table skirt.
-If your E-Stop has a threaded locking collar, tighten this against the back of the skirt.
+If your E-Stop has a threaded locking collar, tighten it against the back of the skirt.

 ![Install E-stop](../img/assemble_electronics/assemble_electronics_step_7.png){: .shadow}